lmigueldf/doc/api/audio.md

 :    1. `name {string}`
 	 2. `options {object}`
 	     * `loop {boolean} = false`
+       * `time {number}`
+       * `duration {number}`

 Returns
 :    1. `{boolean}` ---Returns `true` on success, `false` if not.

-Play a audiomanager.
-If it has already been preloaded, it will play immediately, otherwise, it will need to load it into memory before playing.
+Play a sound.
+If it has already been preloaded, or is flagged as a `background` sound, it will play immediately.
+Otherwise, the AudioManager will load it into memory before playing.

+Use the `time` and `duration` options (in seconds) to jump to any point in the track.
+This is particularly useful when you're using a "soundsheet", a single sound file containing multiple sound effects.

 ~~~
 audiomanager.play('boink', {loop: true});